|

 there.
 You may have to pay.
 If you think Microsoft has done something with

-Word that is particularly stupid, don't blame the others on the newsgroup, we didn't do it!
+Word that is particularly stupid, don't blame the others on the forum, we didn't do it!
 In fact,

 we may well agree with you.
 Unfortunately, we have no more power than you to